Job Code Pay Scale Group Pay Scale Type Bargaining Unit Civil Service or Non-Civil Service Last Executive Board Change Executive Board Change History

 JOB CODE: 74240

-DEFINITION: This is firefighting, fire prevention, and fire protection systems inspection work at airports and other facilities supported by the Department of Military and Veterans Affairs (DMVA).
+DEFINITION: This is fire protection and fire prevention work at airports and other facilities supported by the Department of Military and Veterans Affairs (DMVA).

-An employee in this job is responsible for fighting and extinguishing aircraft, structure, and other fires that may contain fuels, chemicals and ordnance, such as ammunition.
-Work involves rescuing trapped individuals from burning aircraft and other enclosed areas; operating and maintaining firefighting and rescue equipment and vehicles; inspecting buildings and outdoor locations to identify and resolve fire hazards; and inspecting fire alarms and fire suppression systems to verify functionality.
-Work includes fighting aircraft fires using specialized breathing apparatus and chemical fire suppressants.
+An employee in this job fights and extinguishes aircraft, structure, and other fires that contain fuels, chemicals, and ordnance, such as ammunition.
+Work involves rescuing trapped individuals from burning aircrafts and other enclosed areas; operating and maintaining firefighting and rescue equipment and vehicles; inspecting buildings and outdoor locations to identify and resolve fire hazards; and inspecting fire alarms and fire suppression systems to verify functionality.
+Work includes fighting aircraft fires using specialized breathing apparatuses and chemical fire suppressants.
 Work is reviewed by an Installation Firefighter Supervisor, DMVA for compliance with established procedures through reports, conferences, and observation.

 • Fights and extinguishes aircraft, building, vehicle, fuel, chemical, wildland, and brush fires at DMVA installations.

-• Removes aircraft enclosures to assist or remove trapped individuals.
+• Removes aircraft enclosures to assist trapped individuals.

-• Utilizes open-circuit and closed-circuit self-contained breathing apparatus.
+• Utilizes open-circuit and closed-circuit self-contained breathing apparatuses.

 • Utilizes various types of fire suppression substances such as CO2, Halon 1211, foam, and dry chemicals.

-• Serves as the driver or a crew member of assigned crash, fire, and rescue vehicles, such as an airport crash truck, fire truck, or water tender.
+• Serves as the driver or a crew member of assigned crash, fire, and rescue vehicles, such as airport crash trucks, fire trucks, or water tenders.

-• Uses forcible entry and rescue tools for aircraft and structural firefighting in extreme conditions of heat and smoke.
+• Uses forced entry and rescue tools for aircraft and structural firefighting in extreme conditions of heat and smoke.

-• Participates in stand-by functions during aircraft fueling operations, aircraft engine maintenance and tests, ammunition handling, training flights, live fire training, and other hazardous operations.
+• Participates in stand-by functions during aircraft fueling operations, aircraft engine maintenance and tests, ammunition handling, training flights, live fire trainings, and other hazardous operations.

 • Inspects runways and taxiways for loose gear, debris, broken pavement, and other visual hazards.

-• Conducts inspections and tests of fire protection equipment including hydrants, water distribution systems, sprinkler systems, chemical extinguishing systems, and systems for reporting building fires and aircraft accidents.
+• Inspects and tests fire protection equipment to include hydrants, water distribution systems, sprinkler systems, chemical extinguishing systems, and systems for reporting building fires and aircraft accidents.

-• Conducts regular inspections of structures for compliance with established fire safety procedures.
+• Inspects structures for compliance with established fire safety codes.

-• Maintains and tests fire hoses by re-coupling, numbering, loading and unloading apparatus.
+• Maintains and tests fire extinguishers and hoses by re-coupling, numbering, loading, and unloading apparatuses.

 • Operates, tests, and maintains special extinguishing devices that are used in aircraft fire protection and for flammable liquid fires.

-• Functions as an alarm room operator by receiving telephone calls, radio transmissions, fire alarms, crash alarms, or other emergency notifications.
+• Serves as an alarm room operator by receiving telephone calls, radio transmissions, fire alarms, crash alarms, or other emergency notifications.

 • Performs related work as required.